tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Because these transitions require years of planning, coordination, and investment, preparations must begin well before a CRQC is publicly known.

-PQC-only or hybrid certificates provide post-quantum security only when relying parties reject traditional-only certificates (see {{downgrade}}).
+PQC or hybrid certificates provide post-quantum security only when relying parties reject traditional-only certificates (see {{downgrade}}).
 The implications of this requirement differ across deployment environments:

 - Open environments (e.g., the Web):
-  Enforcing rejection of traditional-only certificates would cause substantial disruption because of the diversity of clients and servers.
+  Enforcing rejection of traditional-only certificates would cause substantial disruption due to the wide diversity of clients and servers.
+As discussed in {{downgrade}}, there will be no single “flag day” for PQC authentication; instead, relying parties will have to adopt PQC enforcement gradually, using mechanisms such as continuity signals or learned authenticating party behavior to resist downgrades while maintaining compatibility during the transition.
-  In such ecosystems, it is unlikely that relying parties will stop accepting traditional certificates until PQC-only or hybrid certificate deployment becomes significantly high or there is credible evidence that CRQCs exist.

 - Closed or enterprise-managed environments:
-  In deployments where both the authenticated party and the relying party are managed by the same organization, enforcing PQC-only or hybrid authentication policies is operationally feasible.
-Organizations can coordinate certificate issuance and validation policies centrally, enabling earlier transition to PQC-only or hybrid models without affecting interoperability.
+  In deployments where both the authenticated party and the relying party are managed by the same organization, enforcing PQC or hybrid authentication policies is operationally feasible.
+Organizations can coordinate certificate issuance and validation policies centrally, enabling earlier transition to PQC or hybrid models without affecting interoperability.
 - mixed environments

-In environments where a relying party visits authenticated parties that have a mix of quantum-safe and classic authentication, and administrators or users need to protect against downgrade attacks ({{downgrade}}), relying parties will need the configurations that are per-domain or per-FQDN.
+In environments where a relying party visits authenticated parties that have a mix of quantum-safe and traditional authentication, and administrators or users need to protect against downgrade attacks ({{downgrade}}), relying parties will need the configurations that are per-domain or per-FQDN.
 Such mixed environments will likely be the long tail.

 # Composite certificates

 A composite certificate contains a composite public key and a composite